 |(not 100% accurate plot of wall)|

-There is so much to see and do in Berlin you could very easily spend a week there and not see it all, and I think you would return home pretty exhausted!
+There is so much to see and do you could very easily spend a week there and not see it all, never mind 72 hours in Berlin!
 I focused mainly on the history of the city and took away so much from my trip that I will carry with me.
 Berlin really surprised me at what it has to offer and I would happily return and delve even further.
-But for those who would prefer a different experience there is so much more on offer – the bohemian vibe of the west side, the many many eateries to try and the renowned German nightlife the city’s to offer.
+But for those who would prefer a different experience there is so much more on offer – the bohemian vibe of the west side, the many many eateries to try and the renowned German nightlife the city has to offer.
 Not to mention places such as Sealife and Legoland that would keep the children entertained once the sightseeing has lost its shine.